Know Your Records: U.S. Navy Deck Logs

 - Click on the “Search within this Series” button

-- A search box will appear in the OPA banner at the top of the screen
+- A search box will appear in the NAC banner at the top of the screen

 - Enter ship name or hull name.
 Do not include the prefix USS.

-If the deck logs of the ship of interest have been digitized, the images will appear on the results page.
-Only the first three results will appear.
-To view all results, click on “View all Online Holdings” on the right side of the page.
+If the deck logs of the ship of interest have been digitized, an image of the first page will appear on the results page.

 Click on the image or hyperlink of the desired deck log to see a larger view of the image and to be able to download the image.